takemobiteam/takemobi-test.github.io/docs/index.md

 | vehicle_type           | enum     | Force planning to use a specific type of vehicle for this booking.
 Any vehicle type specified in the Master Data for the associated Destination is valid. | "Van / Minivan"             |

 ### Fields TUI Sends but Mobi Does Not Use
+is documentation for us and tui? or public facing? this feels weird to have if its public facing

 | Field                                           | Type   | Description                                                  |
 | ----------------------------------------------- | ------ | ------------------------------------------------------------ |